Heartland Express (HTLD)

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-In Q2, Heartland Express reported EPS at negative $0.14, down from negative $0.04 in the same quarter last year.
-This print missed analysts’ estimates.
-Over the next 12 months, Wall Street is optimistic.
-Analysts forecast Heartland Express’s full-year EPS of negative $0.46 will reach break even.
+In Q4, Heartland Express reported adjusted EPS of negative $0.06, down from negative $0.02 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
+Over the next 12 months, Wall Street expects Heartland Express to improve its earnings losses.
+Analysts forecast its full-year EPS of negative $0.49 will advance to negative $0.14.

 9. Cash Is King

-Heartland Express has shown terrific cash profitability, putting it in an advantageous position to invest in new products, return capital to investors, and consolidate the market during industry downturns.
-The company’s free cash flow margin was among the best in the industrials sector, averaging 13.3% over the last five years.
+Heartland Express has shown robust cash profitability, enabling it to comfortably ride out cyclical downturns while investing in plenty of new offerings and returning capital to investors.
+The company’s free cash flow margin averaged 12.8% over the last five years, quite impressive for an industrials business.
 The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
 GAAP operating profit expenses these line items, but free cash flow does not.

 10. Return on Invested Capital (ROIC)